ocaml/dune/doc/concepts/locks.rst

 parallelize the build.

 However, it is sometimes the case that two independent rules cannot be executed concurrently.
-For instance this can happen for more complicated tests.
+For instance, this can happen for more complicated tests.
 In order to prevent Dune from running the actions at the same time, you can specify that both actions take the same lock: